siddesh213/Devconnect-frontend/README.md

 ## 🔧 API Endpoints

 The frontend interacts with the backend API hosted in the [devconnect-backend](https://github.com/siddesh213/Devconnect-backend).
 Ensure the backend is running before using the frontend.

-## 🚀 Deployment

-Will Soon deploy on AWS EC2 instance.

-## 📜 License

-This project is open-source and available under the MIT License.

-## 🤝 Contribution

-Contributions are welcome!
-Feel free to fork the repo and submit a pull request.